 Here is our full review of the LendingClub investment platform.

 Peer to peer lending takes a modern approach to the traditional bank loan.
 Traditional lending has been reserved for the banks for hundreds of years.
 Now, investors can get rid of the middleman and lend directly to borrowers.
 This allows investors to fund loans and earn principle and interest in return.
 It also allows borrowers to take out loans and make monthly payments on those loans.
 LendingClub acts as the exchange; its’ purpose is to connect lenders and borrowers.
 By enabling this mutually beneficial relationship, and creating the note structure, LendingClub collects a 1% investment management fee on any interest payment received by an investor.

 LendingClub Note Structure

-LendingClub offers a wide variety of notes on their platform.
-Each LendingClub note is identified by its relative risk to the investor and rated from A to E. Notes rated A are of the highest quality and E being the lowest quality.
-A note’s risk is identified by a set of criteria such as credit score, debt to income ratios, credit history and activity of the borrower.
+The LendingClub platform offers a wide variety of notes ranging in grade and quality.
+LendingClub ranks each note based on its relative risk to the investor and rates them from A to E. Notes rated A are of the highest quality and E being the lowest quality.
+LendingClub identifies a notes risk using a set of criteria such as credit score, debt to income ratios, credit history and activity of the borrower.
 The higher the risk, the higher the interest rate on the note.
 Therefore investors who take higher risk and invest in E grade notes will have the highest interest rates.
 Notes graded E also have the highest risk of losing part, if not all, of their investment.

 It is recommended by LendingClub to invest in a number of different notes in order to diversify your exposure to a variety of different borrowers and lower your risk.
 We all have heard the saying, “don’t put all your eggs in one basket.”
 Investors may choose to invest in a variety of different notes with different risk aiming to lower the volatility and overall risk of their portfolio.
 If you are curious about the average returns on LendingClub, check out this article.